Buntal hat

-The buntal hat is a traditional straw hat from the Philippines woven from fibers extracted from the petioles of buri palm leaves.
+The buntal hat is a traditional lightweight straw hat from the Philippines made from very finely-woven fibers extracted from the petioles of buri palm leaves.
 It is traditionally worn by farmers working in the fields and was a major export of the Philippines in the first half of the 20th century.
 It can also be paired with semi-formal barong tagalog as well as informal attire.
-Its main centers of production are Baliwag, Bulacan and (historically) Sariaya and Tayabas in Quezon Province.
+Its main centers of production are Baliwag, Bulacan, and (historically) Sariaya and Tayabas in Quezon Province.
 Buntal hats produced in Baliwag are also sometimes known as balibuntal hats (a portmanteau of "Baliwag" and "buntal"), and are regarded as superior in quality to other types of buntal hats.

 Buntal hats were traditionally woven into wide-brimmed farmer's hats for the domestic market.
-Later versions of the hat using softened fibers and a finer weave are woven into a form resembling the fedora, and it is often mistaken for and sold as the very similar Panama hat or under the name Bangkok hat.
+Later versions of the hat using softened fibers and a finer weave are woven into a form resembling the fedora, and it is often mistaken for and sold as the very similar Panama hat or under the misleading name Bangkok hat.
 These versions are characterized by being durable, yet light, and with a silkier texture than Panama hats.
 It can also be woven into other forms, including as women's braided wide-brimmed sun hats known as the baliwag hat (also named after the town of Baliwag).
-Buntal hats are also sometimes known as the parabuntal hat, East Indian Panama hat, or Italian straw hat.
+Buntal hats are also sometimes known as the parabuntal hat (cf. parasisal), balihat, East Indian Panama hat, or Italian straw hat.

+The term "balibuntal" (sometimes spelled "ballibuntl" or "ballibuntal") has also come to refer to the fine, glossy, and lightweight straw made from buri palm fibers, which has come to be used in other woven products aside from millinery.

 Production

 Buntal hats are manufactured from buntal fiber extracted from buri palms (Corypha spp.).
 Most buntal fibers are sourced from the buri plantations of Quezon Province.
-Traditionally, it is extracted by from seven to ten-year old buri palms.
+Traditionally, it is extracted from seven to ten-year old buri palms.
 Three to six leaf stems (at least 6 ft in length) are cut from a tree twice each year.
 The base of the stem is skinned and the exposed fiber beaten with a bolo blade until they are separated into bundles.
 The name of the fiber comes from this process (buntal is Tagalog for "to strike" or "to beat").
 The top part of the stem is also skinned.
 The entire stem is then tied to a post for support.
 Bundles of exposed fiber are selected from the beaten part and then manually pulled out of the stem.
 Each pulling can yield 1 to 5 fibers, and each stem can yield four to six bundles of fibers (known as meresa), depending on the condition of the stem and the dexterity of the worker.
 Modern buntal fibers however, can also be extracted via the easier method of retting.